matuteiglesias/journal/content/Business/2024-06-25_Economic_Theory_Rewriting_and_Data_Processing_Enha.md

 ## 📅 2024-06-25 — Session: Economic Theory Rewriting and Data Processing Enhancements

 **🕒 13:20–15:40**
-**🏷️ Labels**: teoría económica, optimalidad de Pareto, Python, Data Processing, Error Handling, Covariance
+**🏷️ Labels**: Teoría Económica, Optimalidad De Pareto, Python, Data Processing, Error Handling, Covariance
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore innovative approaches to economic theory, particularly focusing on the Pareto optimality, and to enhance [[data processing]] capabilities using [[Python]].
+The session aimed to explore innovative approaches to economic theory, particularly focusing on the Pareto optimality, and to enhance data processing capabilities using [[Python]].

 ### Key Activities
 1. **Rewriting Economic Theory**: Explored innovative frameworks for rewriting economic theory with a focus on Pareto optimality, considering static and intertemporal contexts, and discussed implications of non-convex production functions.